Our upcoming work

 Second, the Commission will provide a report at the end of each emissions budget period (approximately every five years), evaluating progress made in an emissions budget period, including:

 These less frequent reports must be prepared no later than two years after the end of the relevant emissions budget period.
-With New Zealand’s first emissions budget covering the period 2022–2025, the first of these retrospective reports is expected to come out in 2027.
+Aotearoa New Zealand’s first emissions budget covering the period 2022–2025, meaning the first of these retrospective reports is expected to come out in 2027.

 Progress reports on the National Adaptation Plans